maciej-trebacz/ff7-ultima/README.md

   - enable/disable character movement
   - show field models with their coordinates
 * World module
-  - show current model's position and triangle information
+  - show current model's position and triangle information, and current region name
+  - show an indicator when walking over chocobo tracks
-  - show the world map with your current position on it
+  - view the world map with all relevant models marked on it
-  - click on the world map to teleport to that position
+  - ability to click on the world map to teleport to that position
+  - view a list of all loaded world models and edit the coordinates
+  - custom zoom/tilt camera controls
 * Battle module
   - show current battle ID
   - invincibility mode (sets physical and magic immunity)